Women Who Changed the Internet

 Take, for example, Susan B. Anthony, who played a pivotal role in the women’s suffrage movement.
 Or Amelia Earhart, the first woman to fly solo across the Atlantic ocean.
 And let’s not forget other incredible women like Grace Hopper, Coretta Scott King, Sandra Day O’Connor, among many more.

 It’s no surprise that, of course, the number of women involved in the foundations of the Internet as we know it today also continues to grow and expand.
-Perhaps, the women on this list are lesser-known than the most notable ones, but it doesn’t take away from their importance in the history of the Internet.

 First Computer Programmer: Ada Lovelace